What is FTP?

 Where can I make an FTP test?

-You can make it only in the ROUVY WORKOUTS app now.
+You can make it in the ROUVY application in the Workout section.

 What length of warm-up should I set?

 A really thorough warm-up is highly recommended.
 It is vitally important for the best test you can undertake.

 What target FTP should I set when I have never done an FTP test?

 It depends on how good your physical performance is.
 From 1 (elite performance) to 5 (not trained) divided by sex.